Suspects sought after 75-year-old Uber driver viciously beaten in Dorchester

-BOSTON (WHDH) - Emily Maynard Miller tears up when she describes the attack that left her father, Henry, with a massive gash to his head and bruises and cuts on his arms, elbows, and hands.
+BOSTON (WHDH) - Emily Maynard Miller teared up when she described the attack that left her father, Henry, with a massive gash on his head and bruises and cuts on his arms, elbows and hands.

-“It’s my dad,” she says.
+“It’s my dad,” she said.
 “I don’t know what to say, to hear your 75-year-old dad was injured.”

-She says the 75-year-old, who drives for Uber, was found after he suffered a heart attack in Dorchester.
+The 75-year-old, who drives for Uber, was found after he suffered a heart attack in Dorchester, Miller said.

-“The nurses said he was found driving Uber, that someone ripped him from his car and, at the time, I was told he was beaten and went into cardiac arrest,” she said.
+“The nurses said he was found driving Uber, that someone ripped him from his car and, at the time, I was told he was beaten and went into cardiac arrest,” she recalled.

-Emily says she reported her father missing Wednesday when he never came home from his Uber shift the night before.
+Miller reported her father missing Wednesday when he never came home from his Uber shift the night before, she said.
 A detective later called saying a man matching her dad’s description had been rushed to the hospital.

 When she got there, she couldn’t believe it.